Beyond The Classroom

 The Result

-Every single component in FarmSense cost ₹1,199 in total — roughly the price of a single meal at a mid-range restaurant.
-The project was fully functional, cleanly presented, and won first place at the school computer fair.
+The finished device cost ₹1,199 in total, roughly the price of one meal at a mid-range restaurant.
+It was fully functional, cleanly presented, and took first place at the school computer fair.

 Self-Funded Aviation Age 15 6 Months